 - Extraordinary 1,200TBW rating

 - No heatsink

-The best external SSD for gaming is the SanDisk Extreme Portable SSD.
+The best external SSD for gaming is the Corsair EX100U.

-The other SSDs on this list will live inside the your rig, but if you’re wise, you’ll also keep backup external storage on standby.
-SanDisk’s Extreme Portable SSD boasts an IP55 water and dust resistance rating, making it a hardy home for your PC gaming collection and precious files.
+The other SSDs on this list will live inside your rig, but if you’re wise, you’ll also keep backup external storage on standby.
+The Corsair EX100U is both small and speedy, making the perfect storage solution for when you’re on the go.

-It’s worth noting that the SanDisk Extreme Portable SSD uses USB 3.2 gen, which allows it to offer read and write speeds faster than SATA.
+It’s worth noting that the Corasir EX100U uses a USB 3.2 Gen 2×2 interface, which allows it to offer read and write speeds faster lightyears ahead of SATA.
 However, don’t worry if you don’t have a built-in USB-C port in your machine as it comes with a USB-A adapter.

 - Compact design

 - USB Type-C connection

 - No dust or water resistance

 - Included cable is a bit short